 - Important Notes

 Layer Parenting allows a parent layer to influence the movements and transformations of a child layer.
-Use parenting to coordinate complex animations, rig characters, and more!
+Use parenting to coordinate sophisticated animations, rig characters, and more!

 Using Layer Parenting